H5N1 Analysis Request Form : https://www.hug.ch/laboratoire-virologie/centre-national-reference-pour-infections-virales

 For samples that are positive for influenza A and/or B, a detailed characterization of the influenza viruses present in the sample will be performed (subtyping, antigenic proximity to vaccine strains, genotyping and identification of mutations associated with antiviral resistance).

-Week 40 of 2025 marked the start of a new season of surveillance for respiratory viruses circulating in the Swiss population.
-During week 48, 46 samples from patients with symptoms of acute respiratory infection were sent to the CNRI for analysis.
-The CNRI detected the presence of SARS-CoV-2 in 5 samples, of Influenza A in 13 samples and of RSV in no sample.
-The circulation of Influenza viruses among the Swiss popilation is starting to increase.
+A new surveillance season for respiratory viruses circulating in the Swiss population began in calendar week 40 of 2025.
+In calendar week 12 of 2026, 21 samples from patients with symptoms of acute respiratory infection were sent to the CNRI for analysis.
+The CNRI detected SARS-CoV-2 in 2 samples, influenza A in none of the samples, and RSV in 1 sample.
+The circulation of the influenza virus and RSV among the Swiss population has declined significantly.
+The circulation of Covid remains low.

 Contact :